balena-io/docs/pages/gettingStarted-RPI2.md

 The newest addition to the Raspberry Pi family brings with it an awesome [quad-core ARMv7][RPI2-link] chip.
 This bigger brother to the trusty old Pi is supposedly 6 times more powerful.

-Because the new Pi 2 has a different architecture, the setup is slightly different.
 ![Raspberry Pi 2](/img/rpi2.png)

 ## What You'll Need